hawkrsrch/hawkrsrch.github.io/_posts/2024-08-25-research-impact.md

 ## 2012 to now (2024)

 When [Google Scholar Metrics](https://scholar.google.com/citations?view_op=top_venues) was first launched in [April 2012](https://scholar.googleblog.com/2012/04/google-scholar-metrics-for-publications.html), the [Conference on Computer Vision and Pattern Recognition (CVPR)](https://cvpr.thecvf.com/Conferences/2025) barely made the top 100 English publications list, ranking at 97.
 At that time, it was rare for engineering conferences and journals to break into top 100 list.

 Fast forward to 2024, CVPR has risen to the [No. 2](https://scholar.google.com/citations?view_op=top_venues) spot among all English publications across all desiplines, ranking just below Nature.
 This positions it above other prestigious publications such as the New England Journal of Medicine (No. 3), Science (No. 4), and The Lancet (No. 6), underscoring its substantial importance in the global research community.

 This milestone also represents a notable achievement for engineering research, illustrating the first time that an engineering publication has reached such a prominent ranking among all academic disciplines.
-To visually illustrate this shift over the past twelve years, the plot below traces CVPR’s ascent in ranking from its position in 2012, when Google Scholar Metrics were first introduced, to its current standing as of August 25, 2024.
+To visually illustrate this shift over the past twelve years, the plot below traces CVPR’s ascent in ranking from its position in 2012, when Google Scholar Metrics was first introduced, to its current standing as of August 2024.

 ```chartjs
 {